In Any§

 See primary documentation in context for routine produce

-multi sub produce(&with*@values)
+multi produce(&with*@values)

 multi method produce(List:D: &with)